 I liked the detailed finish nozzle part of it, and it seems to be similar to but better than the cheaper Wagner sprayer I first sprayed with.

-Check out this post to learn more about the Wagner FLEXiO 3000 Paint Sprayer.
+Check out this post to learn more about how to use the FLEXiO 3000 paint sprayer.

 When I thinned out the paint, I started by just eyeballing around 20% water-to-paint ratio.